vidbina/vidbina.github.io/_posts/2017-05-29-excuse-me-wildcard.markdown

 be sensitive about the title they are addressed by?!?
 There are many sides to this.

+> I for one, remember being offended when I was constantly addressed as a lady before my voice broke simply because I wanted to be associated to masculinity and the title was a big part of it.
+I was a little nerdy and very insecure little boy.
+Insecurity not being a rare trait for anyone in the sensitive pre-teen and teen years.
+I wanted so many things as a child.
+Wanted to be older, wanted to be bigger, wanted to be independent, wanted no-one to tell me which vegetables to eat, wanted to be able to go to the supermarket and buy whatever the fuck I wanted... now things are slightly different.
+Got all of those things, lost some of the carefreeness.
+Pros and cons, right?!? :stuck_out_tongue_winking_eye:

 Mind you, I'm not saying the social construct is out of place.
 It is there for a reason, I suppose, however; in light of our recent understanding of the complexity and non-dichotomous nature of "gender" that it is probably